If violence affects your tenancy

 I am a co-tenant or resident and want to leave.

-As a co-tenant/resident you can also give a Notice Ending Tenancy/Residency with supporting evidence of domestic and family violence with seven days’ notice.
+As a co-tenant/resident you can also give a NET/NER with supporting evidence of domestic and family violence with seven days’ notice.

 Or

-You can apply to the tribunal to terminate your tenancy because of domestic violence committed against you by another person, including a co-tenant or co-resident.
+You can apply to the tribunal to terminate your tenancy because of DFV committed against you by another person, including a co-tenant or co-resident.

 What happens to the remaining co-tenants?

-The lessor/agent or provider must give seven days’ written notice after your tenancy ends, to each remaining tenant/resident informing them that you are no longer on the tenancy agreement.
-The tenancy agreement continues for the all remaining tenants and residents in the property.
+The lessor/agent or provider must give seven days’ written notice after your tenancy ends, to each remaining tenant/resident informing them that you are no longer on the agreement.
+The agreement continues for the all remaining tenants and residents.

 What are my obligations?

-You must pay rent until the end of the seven-day Notice Ending Tenancy/Residency period.
+You must pay rent until the end of the 7-day NET/NER period.

 You are not responsible for paying any additional costs to the lessor or provider for re-letting the premises.